-Housing Youth NOW
+Housing Older Youth

 In partnership with Continuum of Care community organizations, Bethany for Children & Families offers transitional housing services for youth and teens who are experiencing homelessness in the Quad Cities region.

 Based on the successful Housing First model, the program offer housing as quickly as possible for youth and teens, and then connects them to services and community-based resources.
 Clients may include those who are aging out of foster care, may be emancipated, and/or homeless minors.
 Bethany offers two programs for homeless teens and youth.

 Helps youth obtain stable housing.
 This program is designed for young men and women ages 16 to 21.
 Single parenting teens may also participate in the program.
 Clients are provided furnished apartments in the Illinois Quad Cities area, and there is on-going, random monitoring 24/7.
 Clients must attend school, and/or be employed.
 A case manager interviews the individual and uses the Ansell-Casey Life Skill Assessment to estimate his/her abilities before entering the program.